Don’t talk to me about behaviour! Students should just behave.

 Behaviour in school is the Achillies heel for teachers, school leaders and school communities.

-We all know excellent teachers with unrivalled subject knowledge, have an incredible understanding of pedagogy and who are unequivocally researched informed in all the latest education literature.
+We all know excellent teachers with unrivalled subject knowledge, who have an incredible understanding of pedagogy and who are unequivocally researched informed in all the latest education literature.
 But that year 8 class is still an issue…

 It will always be an issue unless we talk about it, reflect on it, and do something about it.
-In all aspects of teaching, we observe, we give and received feedback.
+In all other aspects of teaching, we observe, we give and received feedback.
 We have continuous professional development on teaching and learning, but too often the aspect that is skimmed over is positively managing behaviour.

 Great learning cannot happen in a chaotic, unusual, and unpredictable environment.
 You may be the Achilles of the teaching world, but if behaviour is ignored, teachers are abandoned or left to make up their own systems, the greatest of teaching warriors will be undone.
 It is too important to ignore.